kubernetes/website/content/en/docs/concepts/configuration/secret.md

    encryption method and is considered the same as plain text.
  - Applications still need to protect the value of secret after reading it from the volume, such as not accidentally logging it or transmitting it to an untrusted party.
  - A user who can create a pod that uses a secret can also see the value of that secret.
-Even if apiserver policy does not allow that user to read the secret object, the user could run a pod which exposes the secret.
+Even if cluster policy does not allow that user to read the Secret object, the user could run a pod which exposes the secret.
- - Currently, anyone with root on any node can read _any_ secret from the apiserver, by impersonating the kubelet.
+  - Anyone with superuser access to any node can read **any** Secret from the API server. by impersonating the kubelet.
 It is a planned feature to only send secrets to nodes that actually require them, to restrict the impact of a root exploit on a single node.

 {{% capture whatsnext %}}

+See [Secrets design document](https://git.k8s.io/community/contributors/design-proposals/auth/secrets.md) for more information.

 {{% /capture %}}